-It’s important that you feel knowledgeable and confident when engaging with Indigenous people or projects; this introductory course will give you the fundamental ‘must have’ information in order to get you started on the right foot.
-The course will give you a greater understanding of and appreciation for Aboriginal and Torres Strait Islander people and culture, help to clarify and demystify Indigenous matters, and will provide an entry-point for developing practical tools for the workplace.
-Read our media release to find out more.

-The course is perfect for:

-Later version — Arrilla Digital is the online version of our Indigenous Cultural Competency training, designed for busy people and organisatons with multiple teams to train.
+Arrilla Digital is the online version of our Indigenous Cultural Competency training, designed for busy people and organisatons with multiple teams to train.
 It gives anyone the fundamental ‘must have’ information to get started on the right foot.
 It provides a deeper understanding of Aboriginal and Torres Strait Islander people and culture.
 By clarifying and demystify Indigenous matters, this program serves as an entry-point for developing practical tools for the workplace.
 Read our media release to find out more.

 The course is perfect for: